PHPOffice/PhpSpreadsheet/docs/CalculationEngine/FunctionReference/03-03-Date-and-Time-Functions.md

 ##### Parameters

 **year** The year number.

-If this value is between 0 (zero) and 1899 inclusive (for the Windows 1900 calendar), or between 4 and 1903 inclusive (for the Mac 1904), then PHPExcel adds it to the Calendar base year, so a value of 108 will interpret the year as 2008 when using the Windows 1900 calendar, or 2012 when using the Mac 1904 calendar.
+If this value is between 0 (zero) and 1899 inclusive (for the Windows 1900 calendar), or between 4 and 1903 inclusive (for the Mac 1904), then PhpSpreadsheet adds it to the Calendar base year, so a value of 108 will interpret the year as 2008 when using the Windows 1900 calendar, or 2012 when using the Mac 1904 calendar.

 **month** The month number.

 If this value is greater than 12, the DATE function adds that number of months to the first month in the year specified.
 For example, DATE(2008,14,2) returns a value representing February 2, 2009.

 If the value of __month__ is less than 1, then that value will be adjusted by -1, and that will then be subtracted from the first month of the year specified.
 For example, DATE(2008,0,2) returns a value representing December 2, 2007; while DATE(2008,-1,2) returns a value representing November 2, 2007.

 **day** The day number.

 If this value is greater than the number of days in the month (and year) specified, the DATE function adds that number of days to the first day in the month.
 For example, DATE(2008,1,35) returns a value representing February 4, 2008.